rust-lang/reference/src/expressions/operator-expr.md

 assert_eq!(unsafe { raw_f2.read_unaligned() }, 2);
 ```

-**Example of creating a raw pointer to a place that does not contain a valid value:**
+The following is an example of creating a raw pointer to a place that does not contain a valid value:

 ```rust
 use std::{ptr, mem::MaybeUninit};